KORPSE/test-app/README.md

 ## Overview:

-Each customer can has different balances of three supported currencies (USD, EUR, GBP) Customers can send money to each other.
+Clients have balances in three supported currencies (USD, EUR, GBP).
+They can send money to each other.
 We do not get any fees for their transactions :)
 We can view transaction history and balances of clients